arecker/wilfred-say/README.md

 ## Installing

+Install the package globally with `npm`

+    $ sudo npm install -g wilfred-say

+Or run the `grunt` command.
 Running the grunt task should create the binary ```build/bin/wilfred-say```.
 You can run this executable directly, or place it in the system  bin by running

     $ sudo make install